SAPS II Calculator: Simplified Acute Physiology II Score Calculator

-The original study was conducted in 1991, with data collected from 12,997 patients from twelve different countries.
+The was conducted in 1991, with data collected from 12,997 patients from twelve different countries.
 Patients with burn injuries and cardiac problems were excluded from the study, which is why you shouldn't use this SAPS II calculator on patients with similar conditions.

 Alternative ICU mortality rate calculations

 If you need help with ICU mortality risk assessment, the is one solution.
 However, the APACHE II score is only applicable to patients newly admitted to the ICU (not ones transferred from a different department) or patients with liver failure or HIV.